Guest0x0/coqoune/README.md

-Besides these commands, when you edit the main buffer, coqoune shrink `processed` automatically so that no edit will be inside `processed`, i.e. you always need to re-send editted part again manually, if they are already sent.
+Besides these commands, when you edit the main buffer, coqoune shrink `processed` automatically so that no edit will be inside `processed`, i.e. you always need to re-send editted part and anything after it again manually.

 There are several other useful commands:

-1.  `coq-query`: receive a string as the first parameter, which contains a query to be sent to Coq, at current tip.
+-  `coq-query`: receive a string as the first parameter, which contains a query to be sent to Coq, at current tip.
 The query is just one or more ordinary Coq commands, but these commands won't change the state (i.e. tip and `processed`)

-2.  `coq-hints`: ask Coq for possible hints at current tip.

-3.  `coq-dump-log`: receive a file name as the first parameter, and dump coqoune log to the file (for debugging & trouble-shooting).

-## 3. Configuration
+## Configuration
+The face `coqoune_added` is used to highlight the commands that you already ask coqoune to send, but Coq not yet process.
+By default it renders with an extra underline effect.
-The face `coqoune_processed` is used to highlight `processed` region.
+The face `coqoune_processed` is used to highlight the commands that Coq have already processed.
-By default it simply underline the region, you can set it to alter the visual effect.
+By default it renders with an extra strikethrough effect.

-The option `coqoune_shell` is used to determine which shell is used to execute coqoune's scripts.
-Available options are:

-1. zsh

-2. bash

-3. ksh

-These shells are tried from up to down, and the first available is used by default.
-You can set the option manually to specify the shell to use.
+Note that except for very large files, the existence `coqoune_added` should be hardly noticable.

 For key-bindings, coqoune does not bundle any.
 You also need to call `coq-start` somewhere manually.